Policies

 1. Rationale

-1.2.
-This policy outlines the ARLF’s approach to minimising the risk of exposure to COVID-19 for all board members, Employees, Volunteers, Associates, Participants, Contractors and Visitors working at ARLF Workplaces.
+1.2 This policy outlines the ARLF’s approach to minimising the risk of exposure to Transmissible or infectious illnesses/ diseases (including COVID-19) for all Board Members, Employees, Volunteers, Associates, Participants, Contractors and Visitors working at ARLF Workplaces.

-1.3.
-This policy is subject to any Public Health Order which affects the ARLF and its activities and programs in Australia and overseas.
-If any State, Territory, Australian or foreign Government mandates that a workplace must close, that employees isolate at home, wear a mask or be vaccinated at work (Public Health Order) then such directives override this policy to the extent of any inconsistency.
+1.3 This policy is subject to any Public Health Order which affects the ARLF and its activities and programs in Australia and overseas.
+In the event that any State, Territory, Australian or foreign government mandates that a workplace must close, that employees isolate at home, wear a mask or be vaccinated at work (Public Health Order) then such directives override this policy to the extent of any inconsistency.

-1.6.
-From time to time the ARLF interacts with people and communities with an elevated risk of being infected with COVID-19 such as, for example people with a reduced immune system, medical professionals, flight crew, and Aboriginal and Torres Strait Islander individuals and communities.
-Individuals that this policy relates to have a duty to consider their personal health and wellbeing and the desires of others during the pandemic.
-The ARLF is mindful of taking steps to minimise the risk to vulnerable individuals.
+1.4 The ARLF is mindful of taking steps to minimise the risk to vulnerable individuals.
+From time to time the ARLF interacts with people and communities with an elevated risk of the being infected with a transmissible illness or disease, for example people with a reduced immune system, medical professionals, flight crew, and Aboriginal and Torres Strait Islander individuals and communities.
+Individuals that this policy relates to have a duty to consider their personal health and wellbeing and the desires of others to help minimise the impact of COVID-19 and other transmissible illnesses or diseases in the community.

 2. Definitions